adrienycart/AMT_perception_website/README.md

-# AMT listening tests website
+# Automatic Music Transcription listening tests website

-This repository holds the code for the AMT listening tests website.
+This repository holds the code for the Automatic Music Transcription listening tests website.
 The website uses Flask.
 The database is manages using SQLAlchemy.

 ## Requirements